-During September and October we get 2 goose eggs each day so I make ice-cream a couple of times each week and usually make a large ice cream cake or an assortment of ice cream flavours for Christmas desert and for the coming year.
+During September and October we get 2 goose eggs each day so I make ice-cream.
+Sometimes it’s a large ice cream cake, it could be a bunch of paddle pops or just a 1 litre tub of ice-cream.
+I usually make an assortment of ice cream flavours for Christmas desert and have enough to last for the coming year.

-In 2019 and I completely changed the way I make ice cream.
+I have now completely changed the way I make ice cream.
 I was never happy with the taste and texture of my ice cream.
 It had the best quality ingredients but there was sometimes an oily mouth feel and it was rock hard.
 It was not as amazing as it should have been considering the cost of the ingredients, time and effort that was involved.

 I bought a new ice cream machine which has the refrigeration built in and I worked on getting air into what was my normally rock hard ice cream.

-The first revolution came when I beat the egg yolks and sugar together in the stand mixer until the sugar had dissolved and the mix was a pale, almost fluffy, yellow.
-Half of the milk/cream mixture was put in the freezer to get it really cold and the other half heated to 80°C. The hot milk was added to the whisked egg and sugar in the stand mixer to be tempered then it was transferred back to the saucepan and heated while stirring until it reaches 80°C. It was then strained into the super cold cream/milk mixture, refrigerated then churned.
+I now process the egg yolks and sugar together in a blender until the sugar had dissolved and the mix is a pale, almost fluffy, yellow.
+Half of the milk/cream mixture is put in the freezer to get it really cold and the other half is heated to 83°C in a saucepan with a digital temperature probe.
+The hot milk is added to the whisked egg and sugar in the mixer to be tempered then it is blended a bit more (about 4 minutes) with a digital thermometer in the top until the temperature reaches 83°C.

 Img 20221017 194914

 This is a great, quick way to make a few batches of ice-cream without a lot of effort.
-This gives three x 1 litre batches of ice cream in my machine.
+This gives two approximately x 1.2 litre batches of ice cream in my machine.
 The cooking and mixing is done in one go and then churned one batch at a time, in succession.

-Although the proportions of milk, cream and egg yolks doesn’t seem to make much difference I have decided to use a weight for the yolks so it doesn’t matter what type of eggs I use.
+Although the proportion of milk, cream and egg yolks doesn’t seem to need to be super accurate I have decided to use a weight for the yolks so it doesn’t matter what type of eggs I use.
 In my house it could be chicken, duck or goose.
-These are home grown eggs, not graded so the sizes can vary depending on the age, what time of year and breed of poultry.
+These are home grown eggs, not graded so the sizes can vary depending on the age, the time of year and breed of poultry.

-This recipe uses whole contaner quantities of cream and milk, I hate waste and I hate having things hanging around in the fridge.
+This recipe uses whole container quantities of cream and milk, I hate waste and I hate having things hanging around in the fridge.

 Things to get together